 There are three steps involved in teeth filling, they are follows:

-Assessing the severity of the decay, its spread and any signs you might be experiencing, an x-ray can be taken to determine the degree of the decay within the tooth.
+Assessing the severity of the decay, its spread, and any signs you might be experiencing to determine the degree of the decay within the tooth, an x-ray can be taken.
+The dentist will continue, Removing the entire decayed part of the tooth and cleaning out the cavity of any debris.
+The tooth is now prepared for filling.

 2. Decay removal and cleaning